Effective geometric ergodicty for Markov chains in random environment: Preliminaries and effective geometric ergodicity

 Here $r_0$ and $\rho$ are ``computed" as follows.
 Take $\delta>0$ small enough and $M$ large enough such that the set $A=\{\om: \gamma_\om\geq \delta, n_\om\leq M\}$ has positive $\bbP$ probability, and let $p_0=\bbE[(1-\delta)^{\bbI_A}]\in(0,1)$.
 Then we take $r_0$ such that

-and $\rho=\sqrt{(1+\psi_U(r_0))p_0}$.
+and set $\rho=\sqrt{(1+\psi_U(r_0))p_0}$.
 The constant $C_p$ satisfies $n^{2/p}\rho^{2n}\leq C_p\rho^n$ for all $n$.
-This give us some control ofver the constants in the applications in Sections \ref{App2} and \ref{App3}, and we believe it could also be useful in other applications. \end{remark}
+This give us some control over the constants in the applications in Sections \ref{App2} and \ref{App3}, and we believe it could also be useful in other applications. \end{remark}